-GRASP is an acronym for Global Risk Assessment for Social Practices and is an assessment generally carried out as part of a GLOBALG.A.P. farm or aquaculture standards inspection.
+GRASP (Global Risk Assessment for Social Practices) is an assessment generally carried out as part of a GLOBALG.A.P. farm standards inspection.

 GLOBALG.A.P. has a core standard for Integrated Farm Assurance, which is modular in structure, enabling it to assure all aspects of agricultural activity.
 All enterprises on a farm or in a farming group can be included within an assessment and recognised on a single certificate.

 In addition, GLOBALG.A.P. also offers several additional modules (Add-Ons) which can be included into the core assessment to satisfy the requirements of specific retailers or offer certification for areas of particular interest.

 Recognising that people are fundamental to any good practices, GRASP was developed as one of these extra modules.
 It is a voluntary, ready-to-use module, developed to assess social practices on the farm, addressing specific aspects of workers’ health, safety and welfare.

 Consisting of eleven standardised requirements with a specific QMS (Quality Management System) one, GRASP is designed to extend the social/ethical standards of GLOBALG.A.P.
 Certification.

 Recognition of the completion of the GRASP assessment will help producers demonstrate compliance with both national and international labour law.
 Whilst GRASP assessments are not complete social audits, GRASP is focused on examining the social aspect of the producer’s management system.

 Typically, the GRASP assessment will be conducted at the same time as the GAP assessment, but in the first year of certification, it is possible to deliver it as a standalone assessment linked to the last GAP assessment.
 In subsequent years, the two assessments will be combined.